2021 Chandigarh Municipal Corporation election: Voting

 Congress and SAD abstained from voting in the mayor election.
 BJP and AAP took part in voting.
 Out of 28 total votes, BJP candidate got 14 votes and AAP candidate Anju Katyal got 13 votes.
 One vote of AAP party was declared invalid.
 BJP's Sarabjit Kaur was elected as new mayor of Chandigarh.
 There was ruckus in the council, AAP councilors protested against the nullification of one AAP vote and claimed that BJP was favoured in the counting process.

 AAP called the mayor election "shocking death of democracy", and accused the District Collector of illegally electing the mayor Candidate from BJP despite AAP winning more seats in the council.

-Challenge in High court
+Challenge in Supreme Court

 AAP challenged the results of the mayor election in the Punjab and Haryana High Court.
-In their petition AAP sought quashing of the 8 January polls and re-election of mayor.
+In their petition, AAP sought quashing of the 8 January polls and re-election of the mayor.

-According to the mayoral election norms, only a nominated councillor can become the presiding officer overseeing the polling for the mayor.
-The plea alleged that the process to select this nominated councillor was delayed and BJP’s Maheshinder Singh Sidhu was chosen as the presiding officer.
+According to the mayoral election norms, only a nominated councilor can become the presiding officer overseeing the polling for the mayor.
+The plea alleged that the process to select this nominated councillor was delayed and BJP's Maheshinder Singh Sidhu was chosen as the presiding officer.

-During the mayoral polls, a torn vote in support of BJP was accepted as valid, but another vote that had a tick mark in favour of AAP Candidate was declated invalid and not counted.
-AAP had questioned this in their petition to High Court.
+During the mayoral polls, according to AAP, a torn vote in support of the BJP was accepted as valid, but another vote that had a tick mark in favor of the AAP Candidate was declared invalid and not counted.
+AAP had questioned this in their petition to the High Court.
+However, the court rejected their application and termed the election fair.